WICG/webcrypto-secure-curves/explainer.md

 4. importKey
 5. exportKey

-### X25519
+### X25519 and X448

-The following operations are supported with the recognized algorithm name "X25519":
+The following operations are supported with the recognized algorithm names "X25519" and "X448":

 1. generateKey
 2. deriveKey